aws-samples/amazon-ec2-mssql-workshop/workshop/content/Lab-2-MSSQL-WIN/Failover cluster.md

 ## Add the cluster object permissions to create Availability group object

-In the next step, we will create the first Availability group, the Cluster object will need permissions to create new computer account for the Availability group, in order to grant those permissions do the following:
+In the next step, we will create the first Availability Group.
+The Cluster object will need permissions to create new computer account for the Availability group, in order to grant those permissions do the following:

 - Open dsa.msc and change the view to Advanced (View->Advanced)
 - Go to the $Domainname OU -> And right click on Computers OU and select "Properties" (on the Computers OU)-> Go to the Security tab -> And **click add**